 AX Scoring

-Rate any website or web app across 20 metrics.
-Each scored 0–2.
-Maximum score: 40.
+Rate any website or web app across the 15 AX primitives.
+Each scored 0-2.
+Maximum score: 30.